 Scope & applicability of the regulation

 The Grenfell Tower Fire led to the loss of 72 lives and made UK serious about residential building safety norms.
 Questions were raised about the failure of authorities to provide a safe living place to its citizens.
 An independent review was conducted by Dame Judith Hackitt which raised serious concerns about building safety.
 It came to light that the safety system was not fit for the purpose.
 This prompted the government to set new safety norms for residential buildings.

-The regulation covers high-rise residential building with a height of 18 meters and more.
-Moreover, the regulation clearly laid out the responsibilities of all the duty holders related to building safety during design, construction and occupation.
+The regulation covers high-rise residential buildings with a height of 18 meters and more.
+Moreover, the regulation clearly laid out the responsibilities of all the duty holders related to building safety during design, construction, and occupation.

 What is BIM & Why is it necessary for safety reforms?

-Building Information Modeling (BIM) is an advanced 3D modeling process for architecture, engineering and construction (AEC) industry professionals.
-Using the BIM process, professionals can plan, design, construction and manage the entire building lifecycle using a single model.
+Building Information Modeling (BIM) is an advanced 3D modeling process for architecture, engineering, and construction (AEC) industry professionals.
+Using the BIM process, professionals can plan, design, construct and manage the entire building lifecycle using a single model.
 To know more about BIM and its benefits, read our detailed blog, 5 game-changing benefits of BIM.